The towers of Cádiz, or Cádiz from above.

 The guiritana tower

-The one we rented, the one we saw as soon as we moved into an "ático" opposite it.
-The tower that made us want to live in Cadiz.
+The one we rent, the one we saw shortly after moving into an “ático” across from it.
+The tower that made us want to live in Cádiz.

-A tower built by a Basque, Francisco Antonio del Arco y Hondiz, in 1745, who had made his fortune in the tobacco trade.
+A tower built in 1745 by Francisco Antonio del Arco y Hondiz, a Basque man who had made his fortune in the tobacco trade.
 Our Basque was influential.

-His tower is unlike any other, having been able to deviate from the four imposed shapes.
-It's a "groove" tower, and from the front, it's not completely rectangular. (see opening photo).
-Above all, its roof terrace is partly covered, providing a protected living room and an open terrace.
+His tower is unlike any other; he was able to deviate from the four prescribed forms.
+It is a “sillon” tower that, when viewed from the front, is not entirely rectangular.
+(See the opening photo of the article.)
+Above all, its rooftop terrace is partially covered, offering a sheltered living space (the living room) and an open terrace.

-➽ DISCOVER the strange history of the building on which the tower stands ➽ here.
+➽ DISCOVER the amusing history of the building on which the tower stands ➽ here.

-The city's only octagonal tower.
-It's called "Bella Escondida" for "Hidden Beauty" because you can't see it from the street.
-You have to climb to the rooftops to see it.
-It faces the torre "mixta", also known as "calle José del toro".
+The only octagonal tower in the city.
+“Bella Escondida” means “Hidden Beauty” because you can’t see it from the street.
+You have to climb up onto the rooftops to see it.
+It faces the “mixta” tower, also on Calle José del Toro.

-It's a private tower.
-Las guiritanas were lucky enough to visit it.
-It's now for sale.
+It’s a private tower.
+The Guiritanas were lucky enough to visit it.
+For those interested, it’s for sale.

-➽DISCOVER IT via this link, along with the accompanying caption.
+➽DISCOVER IT via this link, along with the accompanying legend.

-Or the "house of four towers".
-A wealthy Syrian merchant, Juan Fragela, built it between 1736 and 1745.
-It's the only building with four towers on its roof.
+Or the “House of the Four Towers.”
+A wealthy Syrian merchant named Juan Fragela built it between 1736 and 1745.
+It is the only building with four towers on its roof.

-How is this possible?
-Remember, the mayor only allows one tower per building.
+How is that possible?
+Remember, city officials now only allow one tower per building.

-One tower isn't enough for our merchant.
+One tower wasn’t enough for our merchant.
 No problem.
-He creates four entrances to his building; four different addresses and therefore one tower per address.
+He created four entrances for his building; four different addresses, and thus one tower per address.
 Clever.

-Long abandoned, the "Casa de las cuatro torres" has been converted since 2015 into a boutique hotel with just a few rooms, each unique, restored in the pure Gaditan tradition.
-A use that Juan Fragela had also envisaged, since his home made a few rooms available to passing merchants awaiting the arrival of their goods.
+Long left abandoned, the “Casa de las cuatro torres” has been transformed since 2015 into a boutique hotel with just a few rooms, each one unique and restored in the true Cadiz tradition.
+This was a use that Juan Fragela had also envisioned, as his home once offered a few rooms to passing merchants waiting for their goods.

-If you too are visiting Cadiz ➽ BOOK via this link, a room with a view to enjoy breakfast on the city's rooftop.
+If you’re also visiting Cadiz ➽ BOOK via this link a room with a view to enjoy breakfast on the city’s rooftop.

 There are still a few unclassifiable ones that escape our eye.